AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-52/acsd-59366-delete-teams-with-deactivated-users-not-visible-in-the-team-list.md

 ## Issue

-An error occurs when you attempt deleting a team that contains deactivated users who are not visible in the team list.
+An error occurs when you delete a team that contains deactivated users who are not visible in the team list.

 <u>Prerequisites</u>: